dylanjm987/dylanjm987.github.io/_posts/2025-2-4-untitled.md

 ---

-I'd like to write something about the gamification of intercollegiate debate.
+I'd like to write something about the gamification of interscholastic debate.